• Skip to primary navigation

 Vegan Peppermint Bark

 Vegan peppermint bark is the perfect holiday treat or homemade gift.
-It's easy, healthy, just 3 ingredients, and ready in 15 minutes.
+It's easy, delicious, just 3 ingredients, and ready in 15 minutes.
+Not only is this a vegan Christmas candy, but it's also allergy-free (dairy-free/nut-free/gluten-free), and it makes a beautiful and festive gift with the chocolate swirls and crushed peppermint candies.
+No cooking or baking required!

 vegan peppermint bark cut into squares and arranged on parchment paper.

-I love making vegan peppermint bark this time of year - it's so simple, with just 3 ingredients, and it doesn't require any cooking or baking.
+I love making vegan peppermint bark this time of year - it's so simple, with just 3 ingredients, and it's the perfect holiday combination of dark chocolate and peppermint.

 Serve it on a holiday platter, along with chocolate covered pecans, old fashioned peanut butter balls, and cardamom shortbread cookies.